PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

-o	In 2019, West region generated the most sales revenue (185K), while South region generated the least sales revenue from all four regions with 89K. o	In 2020, sales distribution across all four regions remained similar.
-West region lead sales department with 337K sales revenue while South region generated the least sales revenue with 164K. o	 All four regions improved their sales revenue significantly from 2019 to 2020.
+- In 2019, West region generated the most sales revenue (185K), while South region generated the least sales revenue from all four regions with 89K.
+-	In 2020, sales distribution across all four regions remained similar.
+West region lead sales department with 337K sales revenue while South region generated the least sales revenue with 164K.
+-	All four regions improved their sales revenue significantly from 2019 to 2020.
 South region increased their sales revenue by 84%, West region by 82%, Central region by 81% and East region by 64%.

 <br>